Sitting with Client at the Edge

 Most therapists are familiar with the basics of assessment of suicidality in the context of their clinical practice.
 However, prevention work goes far beyond checklists.
 Sitting with a client in distress, naming thoughts of death and wishes for dying, validating emotional pain, while planting seeds of hope and cultivating willingness to try new strategies by co-creating a safety plan can be profoundly difficult and rewarding.
 Many clinicians feel unsure, anxious, and even scared in these moments.
 Even when they have a sense of what they “should” do, striking the right balance between acceptance and change can be a practice worth developing for greater ease and comfort.

-This one-day interactive workshop offers grounding, clarity, a suicide assessment and safety planning protocol, which results in increased confidence to meet the challenge of suicidal clients in private practice.
+This two-day interactive workshop offers grounding, clarity, a suicide assessment and safety planning protocol, which results in increased confidence to meet the challenge of suicidal clients in private practice.
 You will learn how to implement a Safety-Planning-Type Interventions (SPTI) while staying emotionally present, attuned, and collaborative.
 These types of intervention have been shown by recent meta-analysis to reduce suicidal behaviors by 43%.

 Details